How to Eat Healthier: Three Rules When Buying Processed Foods

 This can make the goal to eat healthier difficult!
 (And I think It’s safe to assume most of us have that goal.)

 Thousands of packaged products attract us with their gleaming wrappings, promising us that they are a “healthy choice” or “Trans fat-free”.
 However, you can rarely trust the face of a product.

 Three Rules When Buying Processed Foods (So You Can Eat Healthier!)

-Is it hydrogenated? (hydrogenated soybean, cottonseed, and palm oils are most common)
+1. Is it hydrogenated? (hydrogenated soybean, cottonseed, and palm oils are most common)

 Hydrogenation occurs when unsaturated oil is heated to such an extreme temperature it essentially becomes liquid plastic.
 Now imagine that clogging your blood vessels.
 EW!
 Avoiding Trans fat and hydrogenation is my NUMBER ONE RULE.
 Stay away from it!

-Does it have unfamiliar ingredients or ingredients you can’t pronounce?
+2. Does it have unfamiliar ingredients or ingredients you can’t pronounce?

-Is the sugar content (in grams) higher than the fiber and protein content combined?
+3. Is the sugar content (in grams) higher than the fiber and protein content combined?

-For healthy recipes, click here.
+For healthier sugar alternatives click here.